marikobriggs/mega-impressive-programming-simulator/README.md

-# Mega Impressive Programming Project
+# Mega Impressive Programming Simulator

 This project is a MIPS simulator created in Java with a GUI created in Java Swing.
 The GUI allows users to enter their MIPS code in a text area as well as allowing registers and memory to be viewed and modified.